The Randian Argument Revisited

 Rational or ethical egoism is an idea which can be philosophically defended with some rigor.
 My view on human ethics are stated in Atheism Scepticism and Philosophy, and is referred to there as Moral Reciprocity.
 It has much to do with universal Human Rights.
 However, a great deal of the theory is social morality and isn’t an ethic that young radical individualists can sink their teeth into.
 I can’t say that I disagree with Bertrand Russell when he said that egocentricity can’t be the complete foundation of any worthwhile ethic.
 However, I would like to weigh in on The Randian Argument, the Anarchy, State and Utopia versus Uyl/Rasmussen one.
 Unlike Rand, I believe that ultimately everyone is selfish and that altruism is a form of selfishness.
 I mean to say, we are unselfish for entirely selfish reasons, such as recognition, a sense of worth, duty to our code and so forth.
 The ideal of rational altruism and/or selfishness, is what is at issue here.
 Which concept should a human being choose?
 I prefer the ‘and/or’ part.
 If you’ve achieved currency with only one of these ideals, be it Mother Theresa’s version or Ayn Rand’s, you’ve in all likelihood short-changed yourself.

-Altruism and selfishness in their best lights aren’t equal ideals (i.e., rational egoism should be the base of any philosophical ethics system); however, achieving a balance between the two is important.
+Altruism and selfishness in their best lights aren’t equal ideals (i.e., rational egoism should be the base of any philosophical ethics system); however, achieving a balance between the two is exceedingly important.
 It may be difficult, but both self-empowerment and charity towards strangers, can and must be the goal of the modern rational individual.
 A limit on your moral obligation to yourself doesn’t exist in any strict sense, (except to never breach anybody else's borders), while limits on helping strangers does.
 You’d go broke if you tried to help everyone; plus you don’t have the time to decide who is deserving of your help and who is the charlatan.
 Empathy and love of others must guide you, yet you must have the wealth, judgement and time to help before you decide to improve the condition of others.
+Most who preach altruism as a final goal for individuals suffer from some form of ideology of forlonged futile Platonic ideals.

 A champion first, a saint second